supersheepbear/AutoWriterLLM/README.md

 - **Universal Textbook Generation**: Generate content for any type of textbook, including programming, science, mathematics, history, literature, business, arts, medicine, philosophy, and language.
 - **Multi-Part Content Generation**: Break down each chapter into multiple parts for more comprehensive, detailed content with better examples and explanations.
+- **Flexible LLM Integration**: Support for any LLM provider with customizable models and API endpoints.
 - **Content Generation**: Automatically generate comprehensive book structures and content using LLMs.
 - **Markdown to PDF Conversion**: Convert generated markdown content to PDF format with customizable styling.
 - **Interactive Content Creation**: Generate quizzes, exercises, and other interactive elements tailored to the content type.